postmanlabs/labs-docs/src/pages/docs/running-collections/intro-to-collection-runs.md

 ## Next steps

-Now that you know the fundamentals of using the Collection Runner, you can extend its functionality with workflows.
+Use the Collection Runner fundamentals you've learned to extend its functionality with workflows.

 * To learn how to use scripts to build workflows with conditional sequences for running the requests in your collections, visit [Building request workflows](/docs/running-collections/building-workflows/).